 The Australian Energy Market Operator (AEMO) manages and maintains the national electricity grid, balancing supply (electricity generation) with customer demand (load).

 One of AEMO’s key jobs is to ensure the integrity and stability of the electricity grid.
-At times, rapid shedding of customer load (load shedding) is required to avoid even wider loss of supply or even a grid shutdown.
+At times, rapid shedding of customer load is required to avoid even wider loss of supply or even a grid shutdown.
 This process is called Load Shedding.

 Manual load shedding

 Lines supplying critical infrastructure and the CBD are exempt from rotational load shedding.
-These exemptions are determined by the State Government Office of the Technical Regulator.
+These exemptions are determined by the OTR.

 What happens when load shedding takes place?

 There are two main types of load shedding: